 Without overworking it too much, shape dough into a ball and lightly flatten into a circle of about 10 cm.
 Wrap and chill for 30 minutes (or longer, if making ahead).
 If freezing, double wrap in plastic and freeze for up to 3 months.

-When the crust has cooled and you're ready to bake the pie, cover your working surface with parchment paper.
-Transfer dough onto the parchment paper, and cover with another piece of parchment paper.
-Roll dough between the two pieces of parchment to a uniform thickness with light, even strokes.
-Roll out a circle about 1 inch larger than an upside-down pie plate, to about ½-inch thickness.
+Roll the bottom of the crust between the two pieces of parchment to a uniform thickness with light, even strokes.
+Roll out a circle about 1 inch larger than an upside-down pie plate to about ¼-inch thickness.

 Remove the top layer of parchment paper (if parts tear off, simply stick them back together).
-Using the bottom piece of parchment paper, transfer the gluten free pie crust onto the pie plate.
-Invert it, and press onto the pie plate using the parchment paper.
-Gently remove the paper, and patch any holes or tears.
+Transfer the gluten-free pie crust onto the pie plate using the bottom piece of parchment paper.
+Invert it and press onto the pie plate using the parchment paper.
+Gently remove the paper and patch any holes or tears.
 Flute the edges as desired.
-Use in your favorite pie recipe, or freeze for future use for up to 3 months.
+Use in your favorite pie recipe or freeze for future use for up to 3 months.

 Substitutions